psychloud/bioface-userinteraction-api/readme.md

     - DB_NAME=bioface_db
 4. Run the application : `npm run start`

+> If you're using compute engine, don't forget to authorize  the connection to your database
 ## API Documentation
 The API documentation is available at /api-docs when the server is running.